percona/portal-doc/docs/advisors.md

-Percona Monitoring and Management (PMM) offers four database Advisors to help you improve database performance: Configuration Advisors, Performance Advisors, Query Advisors and Security Advisors.
+Percona Monitoring and Management (PMM) offers four categories of database Advisors to help you improve database performance: Configuration, Performance, Query and Security Advisors.

 Each Advisor includes a set of automated checks, which investigate a specific range of possible issues and areas of improvement: security threats, non-compliance issues, performance degradation, query and index optimization strategies etc.